top of page

 A committee working to protect the future of Middle Street is in the process of pursuing further heritage funding, working alongside the Foundation for Jewish Heritage.

-WOULD YOU LIKE TO KNOW MORE ABOUT THE HISTORY OF THE JEWISH COMMUNITY IN BRIGHTON & HOVE?
+WOULD YOU LIKE TO KNOW MORE ABOUT THE HISTORY

-Do you have a story to share, or would you like to learn more about the history of our community in Brighton & Hove?
+Do you have a story to share, or would you like to learn more about the history of our Jewish community in Brighton & Hove?

 Telephone: 01273 888855